exercism/docs/building/tracks/config-json.md

 Each concept is an entry in the top-level `concepts` array.
 The following fields make up a concept:

 - `uuid`: a V4 UUID that uniquely identifies the concept.
-The UUID must be unique both within the track as well as across all tracks
+The UUID must be unique both within the track as well as across all tracks, and must never change
 - `slug`: the concept's slug, which is a lowercased, kebab-case string.
 The slug must be unique across all concepts within the track.
 Its length must be <= 255.
 - `name`: the concept's name.
 Its length must be <= 255.